What’s In My Hospital Bag – Ms Mary Everyday Life

 There are certain things your hospital will provide, and if you know those ahead of time that helps.
 All the hospitals where I’ve delivered gave me mesh panties and large pads.
 So something you really do NOT need to pack is your own undies.

 My top item to pack is a nice robe.
 I’ve never met anyone who loved chilling in a hospital gown longer then they had to.
 Plus, you’re most likely going to have visitors.
 A robe is an easy way to look pretty and put together, and is handy for nursing and all those checkups from the nurses and doctors.
 (I plan on tossing this one in the dryer for a bit to loosen up the wrinkles.)
+So I could definitely do without this appliance breaking on me during the time when I need it the most.
+It has been making a lot of funny noises lately and I’m worried it will just break before I have had the chance to contact somewhere like this home warranty florida company to enquire about getting a home warranty plan, as with a baby on the way, we could do without paying extortionate costs for broken appliances.
+I just hope it lasts long enough to get these creases out.

 May and Joy robes are incredibly affordable and they have many pretty options from which to choose.

 I always bring my makeup bag.
 Even if you just slap on some tinted moisturizer, a swipe of mascara and lipgloss, you’re going to feel much more human if you can get a little fixed up.
+When my friend was in the hospital, her husband brought her a private label hyaluronic serum which helped her get back to feeling a little more human again.

 I also have slippers on my list.
 I’m not a huge fan of the fuzzy socks the hospital provides, but I want something to slip on my feet when I go to the bathroom, or walk around.